 - Advised multinational pharmaceutical companies and investment companies on the collection, use, transfer and cross-border transfer of healthcare data and patient data;

-- Advised a multinational pharmaceutical company on the collection, use and importation and exportation of human genetic resources and biological samples;
+- Advised multinational pharmaceutical companies on the collection, use and importation and exportation of human genetic resources and biological samples;

-- Advised a leading US medical devices company on CNDA’s post-market surveillance of its products, including its strategies of communication with law enforcement agencies and legal risks associated with relevant matters.
+- Advised a leading US medical devices company on NMPA’s post-market surveillance of its products, including its strategies of communication with law enforcement agencies and legal risks associated with relevant matters.

 - Quoted, “Attorneys Urge Chinese Regulator to Engage More With Industry,” International Devices & Diagnostics Monitor (September 7, 2018)